How To Add Charts And Graphs To WordPress

 Visualizer Plugin For WordPress

-Find the chart or graph to be inserted into your content and click the “insert” icon …
+Find the chart or graph to be inserted into your content and click on the “insert” icon …

 Visualizer - WP Plugin